minecraft-linux/minecraft-linux.github.io/src/troubleshooting/index.md

 You may need to reinstall the proprietary drivers if you had installed them manually before.

+Performance can also degrade by [running under Xwayland](#i-am-running-into-glitches-with-xwayland).

 ### Black screen with Mesa 23.1+

 Try adding `MESA_EXTENSION_OVERRIDE=-GL_EXT_instanced_arrays` to